-- 19.1 This clause will not apply to a person principally employed to perform vehicle sales related duties. - 19.2 Subject to the other provisions of this clause, ordinary hours of work of an employee will be an average of 38 hours per week, worked on not more than five days in any week, calculated on the following basis: - (a) 38 hours within a work cycle not exceeding seven consecutive days; - (b) 76 hours within a work cycle not exceeding 14 consecutive days; - (c) 114 hours within a work cycle not exceeding 21 consecutive days; - (d) 152 hours within a work cycle not exceeding 28 consecutive days; or - (e) Any other work cycle during which a weekly average of 38 ordinary hours is worked or may be determined by agreement between the employer and an employee or employees. - 19.3 Employees may be required to work up to a maximum of 10 ordinary hours per day. - 19.4 The commencing time of any permanent employee's daily hours once fixed may vary from day to day in a week but not by more than two hours.
+- 19.1 This clause will not apply to a person principally employed to perform vehicle sales related duties. - 19.2 Subject to the other provisions of this clause, ordinary hours of work of an employee will be an average of 38 hours per week (pro-rata for part-time employees under clause 6.5), worked on not more than five days in any week, calculated on the following basis: - (a) 38 hours within a work cycle not exceeding seven consecutive days; - (b) 76 hours within a work cycle not exceeding 14 consecutive days; - (c) 114 hours within a work cycle not exceeding 21 consecutive days; - (d) 152 hours within a work cycle not exceeding 28 consecutive days; or - (e) Any other work cycle during which a weekly average of 38 ordinary hours (pro-rata for part-time employees under clause 6.5) is worked or may be determined by agreement between the employer and an employee or employees.

+- 19.3 Employees may be required to work up to a maximum of 10 ordinary hours per day. - 19.4 The commencing time of any permanent employee's daily hours once fixed may vary from day to day in a week but not by more than two hours.